Reflection is important, projection is critical

 Support democracy, strengthen infrastructure

 A second misconception that is perpetuated as part of the anti-democratic trend to close civic space, is that philanthropy is vulnerable to being misused by terrorist groups.
-Apparently we need extra regulatory attention scrutinizing cross-border financial flows, though there is no evidence offered to bolster this claim.
+Apparently we need extra regulatory attention scrutinising cross-border financial flows, though there is no evidence offered to bolster this claim.
 Nevertheless, this perception is alive and well.
-Without the EFC and other organizations projecting a counter narrative, our license to operate could end up as collateral damage from anti-terrorist regulations.
+Without the EFC and other organisations projecting a counter-narrative, our license to operate could end up as collateral damage from anti-terrorist regulations.

 The latter misconception only foreshadows the battles that are to come, and reinforces the need to commit to a strong infrastructure platform like the EFC.
 Foundations speaking with a collective voice can correct the public discourse on philanthropy and can also, by projecting the unique European approach, weigh in on the unique and special values of Europe.